Mama June And Honey Boo Boo Are Returning To Reality TV [Report]

 For her part, Mama June denied dating McDaniel, but TMZ basically said “You Need More People!”

 “TLC has shot an entire new season of episodes but will not air them.
 Although the show has fallen off its ratings high, we’re told it’s still very profitable, so TLC is taking a financial hit.
-But the network is not turning its back on the kids, telling us, “Supporting the health and welfare of these remarkable children is our only priority.
-TLC is faithfully committed to the children’s ongoing comfort and well-being.”
+But the network is not turning its back on the kids, telling us, ‘Supporting the health and welfare of these remarkable children is our only priority.
+TLC is faithfully committed to the children’s ongoing comfort and well-being.’
 Our sources say the network will pay for tutors and counselors for the kids.”

 It should be interesting to see if Mama June and Honey Boo Boo come back on the screen in a similar fashion as they had when Here Comes Honey Boo Boo was on the air, or if it will be a whole new show altogether.